-Make a checklist, get a planner, start bullet journaling, have a white board in your office or use a wall for sticky notes.
+Make a checklist, get a planner, start bullet journaling, have a whiteboard in your office, or use a wall for sticky notes.
 Take your dreams out of your head, and make them something you can hold in your hand.
 Literally.

-Step Two: Create a schedule
+Step Three: Create a schedule.

 When you have a creative dream, it can be tempting to just wait for moments of inspiration to make progress.
 Any successful creator will tell you this won’t get you very far.
 It’s important to create a schedule for yourself that is independent of your inspired states.
 Regardless of how you feel, you need to sit down and do the work your dream requires.

 On Tuesdays, I write these blog posts.
 Most of the time, I don’t want to write them.
 In fact, I avoided this particular post my entire morning.
 Writing these posts, although rewarding, still feels like work.
 If I waited for inspiration (like I did before January 2019), you would see a post every month or two.
 Now, you get a post every week.
 Inspired or not, create a schedule and stick to it.

 If you are employed, work 40+ hours a week, and have a family to take care of, maybe your schedule will be 15 minutes in the morning while everyone is still sleeping, or 2 hours on Saturdays.
 That’s okay!
 You can still make progress toward your dreams.

 Don’t get stuck thinking that if you can’t give your dreams the time they deserve then you shouldn’t give them any time all.
 It all adds up.
 Even 15 minutes a day for an entire year is 91.25 hours.
 That’s a pretty good hunk of time.
 Use your new schedule to tackle the tiny tasks, that will eventually add up over time to manifest your big, seemingly unattainable dream.